da99/Walt/README.md

 A Ruby gem providing simple line and blockquote parsing (w/o paragraphs):

     This is a line.
+    This is a 2-line
+      line.
     This is a line with a block:

       I am a block.
+      I am also part of a block.

     # -->
     [
+      [ "This is a line", nil],
-      [ "This is a line.", nil],
+      [ "This is a 2-line line", nil],
-      [ "This is a line with a block", "  I am a block."]
+      [ "This is a line with a block", "  I am a block.\n  I am also part of a block."]
     ]

+The following raises `Walt:Parse\_Error`:

+          Bad indentation.

+    # -----------------------

+    Multi-line with an

+      an empty line in between.

+    # -----------------------

+    A block without:
+      surrounding blank lines.

 Installation
 ------------